mark-ortiz/Solaris/README.md

 NOTAS / NOTES:
 Repo para scripts de Solaris que he realizado en Gitronic/Gibitnet para facilitar el trabajo.
 This repo contains some basic scripts for making things easier when administering some Solaris host.

+Script --- What does it do?

+aliasutiles.sh          Stablish some usefule alias so you don't have to type a lot aliasutiles_users.sh    Same as before but for users env_vars_oracle.sh      For stablishing some environment variables when installing Oracle Database montar_software.sh      For mounting windows shared folders prereq_18c_sparc.sh     For preparing a host to install Oracle DB version 18c set_user_reserve.sh     Script original from Oracle to set memory in Solaris hosts. swapinfo.sh             For knowing what is using swap. verswap.sh              Works together with swapinfo.sh